emaicus/Rangers-and-Ruffians/site/pages/GENERATED/Compendium_of_Character_Creation.md

 ##### Eyes of Uriel
 __Cost:__ 2 Action Points __Duration:__ 1 Hour  __Range:__ Touch
 __Components:__ _m, v_
-Summon 1d4+1 Eyes of Uriel.
-For the spell's duration, you are able to see through the eyes.
-If an eye is within 15 feet of you when you are attacked, it is able to take the damage in your stead.
-__Summon:__ Eye of Uriel
+As you hold both hands aloft, 1d4+1 eyes suddenly open in the air behind you.
+Each is the size of a balled fist, and they float in a halo about you.
+The eyes move slowly, and travel at about the walking speed of a normal person, fifteen feet per turn.
+If you concentrate, you can see through the eyes.
+When the eyes close, they become Ethereal and cannot be seen.
+If an eye is within fifteen feet of an attack, you may use your reaction to cause the eye to sacrifice itself and become the attack's target instead.
+Ethereal creatures exist on the ethereal plane.
+They are visible but translucent, and cannot be affected by physical attacks.
+They are able to pass through any substance less than one inch thick.
+An ethereal creature cannot attack or cast spells that affect targets that are not also bound to the ethereal plane.